 People looking to avoid microbeads and plastics in their products should steer clear of products containing these plastic ingredients: polyethylene (PE), polypropylene (PP), polyethylene terephthalate (PET), polymethyl methacrylate (PMMA), polytetrafluoroethylene (PTFE) and nylon.

-A natural exfoliator to buff dull skin and reveal instant radiance
+A natural exfoliator to deeply cleanse all skin types

 Certified natural mint toothpaste, suitable for all the family